schatzlab/appliedgenomics2022/assignments/assignment3/README.md

 ### Assignment Overview

 In this assignment you will explore WDLs as a workflow language to orchestrate a variety of read mapping tasks.
-You can execute your WDLs using [miniwdl](https://github.com/chanzuckerberg/miniwdl).
+You can execute your WDLs using [miniwdl](https://github.com/chanzuckerberg/miniwdl) after running `pip install miniwdl`.
+You may also find [learn-wdl](https://github.com/openwdl/learn-wdl) to be very helpful.

 If you are using a Mac, make sure to disable [gRPC FUSE for file sharing](https://github.com/chanzuckerberg/miniwdl/issues/145).
-You may find the [learn-wdl](https://github.com/openwdl/learn-wdl) to be very helpful.
+There is a currently a very weird bug in Docker desktop 4.12.0 (docker engine 20.10.17) on Apple M1 where if you try to disable "Use gRPC FUSE for file sharing" via the GUI it will turn itself back on when you try to activate it.
+Docker is aware of the problem and are working on a fix.
+In the meantime there is a workaround available: [https://github.com/docker/for-mac/issues/6467](https://github.com/docker/for-mac/issues/6467)

-The tools you will need for the assignment are bundled into a [Docker](https://www.docker.com) container so you wont need to install other software packages.
+The bioinformatics tools you will need for the assignment (bowtie, samtools, etc) are bundled into a [Docker](https://www.docker.com) container so you wont need to install other software packages.
 This will get you ready to run your code in the cloud for future assignments.
 Instructions for running the container are available here: [https://github.com/mschatz/wga-essentials](https://github.com/mschatz/wga-essentials).
 This is known to work on new macs (M1) and older macs (intel chip).
 It should also run on Linux and Windows but let us know if you have any issues.

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/l7dg3c82ftw1d/).